 Warm up a big bowl of this award-winning Smoked Brisket Chili, the ultimate comfort food using your favorite BBQ.
 This recipe is spicy, savory, smoky, and so simple to prepare.
 Now you have another excuse to smoke too much brisket.
 Or is it just enough?

-This recipe for smoked brisket chili is handy to have on hand, especially for those times you’re needing an easy meal for the family.
+This recipe for smoked brisket chili is handy to have on hand, especially for those times you need an easy meal for the family.
 BBQ flavors come alive inside the house with minimal effort and maximum flavors.

-Little prep for a big meal.
-Dicing the vegetables and bacon are the most difficult steps.
+- VERY LITTLE PREP.
+Dicing the vegetables and bacon is the most difficult step.
 Oh yes, did I mention bacon?
 Setting up the dice takes less than 10 minutes and you’re off to braising.

 - Smoked brisket flat.
 It’s best to use brisket that has already been smoked, which not only cuts down on cooking time but infuses the chili with all of the smoked flavors.
 Using the flat instead of the point ensures the chili doesn’t get greasy, and the flat will break down during the braise very nicely.